mauriziopaul/intro-to-R/_posts/2016-06-20-Lesson-02-basic-operations.md

 We also discover from the help manual the functions `read.csv` and `read.delim`, which read CSV files and TSV files, respectively.
 They are the same function as `read.table`, but with different default arguments.

+And, at the bottom of the help page, there are examples of how the function can be used.

 ### Working directory

 R sessions exist in a working directory.
 You can find out which directory you're in with `getwd()`, and change your working directory with `setwd('DirectoryName')`.
 Within RStudio, you can also change your working directory with the menus: Session -> Set Working Directory -> Choose Directory.